ixudra/curl/README.md

     // Send a GET request to http://www.foo.com/bar and log debug information in /path/to/dir/logFile.txt
     $response = Curl::to('http://www.foo.com/bar')
         ->enableDebug('/path/to/dir/logFile.txt');
         ->get();

 ```

 ### Using response objects

-Be default, the package will only return the content of the request.
+By default, the package will only return the content of the request.
 In some cases, it might also be useful to know
 additional request information, such as the HTTP status code and error messages should they occur.
 In this case, you
 can use the `returnResponseObject()` method, which will return an stdClass that contains additional information as
 well as the response content: